shreyadilip/Tink-Her-Hack-Codebusters/README.md

  - Install the required Python dependencies listed in requirements.txt using pip install -r requirements.txt.

- - Set up your Google API key by creating a .env file in the root directory and adding your key:
+ - Set up your Google Cloud project and use the project ID key by creating a .env file in the root directory.

  - Run the Streamlit app by executing the command streamlit run app.py in your terminal.